Rashid Alhassan

-Rashid Alhassan (born 2 September 1998) is a Ghanaian professional footballer who plays as defender for Ghana Premier League side Medeama S.C.
-He previously played for Wa All Stars.
+Rashid Alhassan (born 2 September 1998) is a Ghanaian professional footballer who plays as a centre-back for Kosovo First League club Trepça.
+He previously played for Wa All Stars, Elman, Medeama, Real Tamale United, Venda, Karela United and Kano Pillars.

 Club career

 Wa All Stars

-Alhassan started his career with Wa All Stars, now Legon Cities FC.
+Alhassan started his career with Wa All Stars (now Legon Cities).
 He was a member of the Wa All Stars squad that won the 2016 Ghana Premier League under the tutelage of former coach Enos Kwame Adepah.